 Do You Have Medical Explanations for a Higher Than Legal Reading?

-In some cases, it may be beneficial to argue that there’s a rational medical explanation as to why the breathalyzer test result was higher than the legally allowed limit.
+In some cases, it may be beneficial for your DUI Attorney to argue that there’s a rational medical explanation as to why the breathalyzer test result was higher than the legally allowed limit.
 For example, if you have health conditions, such as acid reflux or Gastroesophageal Reflux Disease (GERD), you may regurgitate the contents of your stomach into your mouth.
 This leads to a higher mouth alcohol level that is not a true reflection of your blood alcohol level.
 An attorney will likely go over your health history with you to determine if there are any established reasons why your test came back higher than the limit.

 Contact Llinas Law, LLC Today

 At Llinas Law, LLC, we have the experience and resources to provide you comprehensive legal representation after a DUI arrest.
 We understand the stress you are under and are ready to offer you compassionate, zealous counsel.
 Call now for a consultation at 860-815-2396.